ks-wang/Python-Dashboard-with-Dash-and-Plotly/README.md

 This dashboard employs Dash to create an intuitive web interface for data visualization:

-#### Data Collection: Relevant US domestic airline flights data is sourced from a public dataset, covering flight details, cancellations, and delays.
+#### Data Collection: Relevant US domestic airline flight data is sourced from a public dataset, covering flight details, cancellations, and delays.

 #### Data Preprocessing: Collected data undergoes cleaning, transformation, and organization, ensuring suitability for analysis.